marcomusy/vedo/README.md

 <br />

 Load a vtk file as a vtkActor and visualize it in wireframe style with a ruler on top.
-Don't show axes.
+Don't show axes. <br />
+The tridimensional shape corresponds to the outer shape of the embryonic mouse limb at about 12 days of gestation.<br />
 Press *Esc* to close the window and exit python session:
 ```python
 actor = vp.loadActor('290.vtk')